zhongbai2333/zhongbais-Data-API/README.md

 # zhongbais Data API

-A player location retrieval and callback API built on MCDReforged.
-It wraps timed polling, AFK detection, and more—making it easy for other plugins or scripts to access and subscribe to changes in player position, dimension, orientation, and AFK status.
+A MCDReforged–based player position retrieval and callback API.
+It encapsulates timed polling and callback mechanisms, making it easy for other plugins or scripts to uniformly access and subscribe to changes in player position, dimension, rotation, and more.

 English | [简中](README_zh.md)